IntensiveCoLearning/english/Connie_EICL1st.md

 Battered, soaked and flooded; the Philippine is being hit by it's second typhoon in a week

 batter: being hit

 soak: completed wet

+没听出来 being hit 被动进行时

+by second 中间有个很简短的 it‘s

+### 2024.7.7

+* day 17

+a few years ago they were thought it to be useless past their time ,not now.

+correct:

+a few years ago they were thought to be useless --- past their prime --- not now!

+notes:

+past their 连读 pas-sare

+in one's prime -- best years of your life.

+past one's prime -- say it when you re depressed and not energetic

+* day 18

+if you are breathing, it's not too late, get up and get going.